SiebenCorgie/vola/README.md

 cargo run --bin vola-cli -- path/to/some/file.vola output_file_name
 ```

+### Caveat

+The wasm backend currently needs the `bindeps` nightly cargo feature.
+Either append `-Z bindeps` to your cargo command, or copy the `.cargo/config.toml` file to your project's workspace.

 ### Testing

 There is a test runner in `tests`.
 It uses all integration tests in `tests/ui` on each backend and reports the results.
 Run it via